 The easiest way to get UTM parameters into GoHighLevel

-Learn how to get UTM parameters into GoHighLevel so you know what marketing channels and campaigns are generating leads, opportunities, and customers.
+Use Attributer to capture UTM parameters in GoHighLevel so you know what marketing campaigns are generating leads and customers.

 Do you know which marketing channels and campaigns are responsible for driving the majority of your leads and customers?